-The best way to do this would be to send us both the Cache-Control header as you want it to go to the browsers, and use Surrogate-Control to tell us how long to cache for.
+The best way to do this would be to send us both the [Cache-Control] header as you want it to go to the browsers, and use [Surrogate-Control] to tell us how long to cache for.
 So for instance:

-'''

-Cache-Control: max-age=3600

-Surrogate-Control: max-age=2592000
+Cache-Control: max-age=3600 Surrogate-Control: max-age=2592000

-'''

-Except for when the Cache-Control header is set to private, the Surrogate-Control header takes priority over Cache-Control, but unlike Cache-Control it is stripped so the browsers don't see it.
+Cache-Control it is stripped so the browsers don't see it.